Our History

 1950s-1976

-In the early 1950s, Joseph J. Peters, MD, a psychiatrist and assistant clinical professor at the University of Pennsylvania School of Medicine, was well known in the field of group psychotherapy, having established group psychotherapy treatment in various settings that were novel at the time, such as a school for truant boys and at the Devereux Schools.
-Due in part to his reputation in group psychotherapy and other treatments, in 1955, Anthony Croce, a probation and parole officer for Philadelphia's Quarter Sessions Court, contacted Dr. Peters to see whether he would be willing to develop a group psychotherapy treatment program for men who had been committed to prison for sexual crimes and were being released to the community on probation.
+In the early 1950s, Joseph J. Peters, MD, a psychiatrist and assistant clinical professor at the University of Pennsylvania School of Medicine, was well known in the Philadelphia area in the field of group psychotherapy.
+Dr. Peters had established group psychotherapy treatment programs in various settings that were novel at the time, such as a school for truant boys and at the Devereux Schools in Philadelphia's western suburbs.
+Due in part to his reputation in developing novel group psychotherapy treatments, in 1955, Anthony Croce, a probation and parole officer for Philadelphia's Quarter Sessions Court, contacted Dr. Peters to see whether he would be willing to develop a group psychotherapy treatment program for men who had been committed to prison for sexual crimes and were being released to the community on probation.
 At the outpatient neuropsychiatric clinic on the first floor of the Mills Building at Philadelphia General Hospital, Dr. Peters assembled a small group of psychiatrists and together they began to provide group psychotherapy for these men.
 In 1961, a training program for psychiatrists was started and in 1966, under the auspices of a grant from the National Institutes of Mental Health (NIMH), research into the effectiveness of the center's treatment began in concert with Dr. Marvin Wolfgang, the Director of the Center for Studies in Criminology and Criminal Law at the University of Pennsylvania.
 In 1968, the organization was chartered by the City of Philadelphia Department of Public Health as the Institute for Sexual Deviance.

 Unfortunately, in 1976, Dr. Peters became ill and shortly thereafter, passed away.
 That same year, the City of Philadelphia announced that Philadelphia General Hospital, the organization's home (which had been in existence in one form or another for over 200 years) would be closing.
 The organization was at a crisis point: staff had to determine how they would carry on without their founder and leader and also needed to find a new home for the organization.
 Although one or more large institutions were interested in potentially absorbing the Center, a few staff members, led by Dr. Linda M. Williams, made a decision to incorporate as a separate non-profit organization in order to independently continue the work of Dr. Peters and his colleagues.